 Tom Ka Kai

-This coconut-based chicken soup is as herby as the Tom Yum soup but is less spicy and has a fresher feel thanks to the coconut milk and extra use of galangal.
+This coconut-milk-based chicken soup is as herby as the Tom Yum soup but is less spicy and has a fresher feel thanks to the coconut milk and extra use of galangal.
 Tom Ka Kai is packed with large chopped mushrooms and sliced chicken chunks and topped with some cilantro.
 Where Tom Yum is usually served with prawns, is Tom Ka usually serve with chicken (Kai).
 Flavour-wise, these two popular soups are almost identical.
 If you’re new to all the exotic flavours, this soup is a great, safe introduction to Thai Cuisine.

 Tom Ka Kai

-When it comes to curries, the Green variety is the most well-known in Thailand.
+When it comes to curries, green curry is the most well-known in Thailand.
 Often served with either chicken or beef, the curry is spicier than the yellow and red versions.
 The main ingredients are green curry paste, coconut milk and Thai eggplant, garnished with some Thai basil.
 If you're in Bangkok during your holidays, make sure to stop by at Sanguansri, as they serve the best green curry in town.

 Pad Kra Pao

-Ask a Thai person what their favourite dish is and they’d most likely answer with Pad Kra Pao, a simple stir-fry with minced meat, chunks of meat or crispy fried pork belly or even seafood.
+Ask a Thai person what their favourite dish is and they’d most likely answer with Pad Kra Pao, a simple stir-fry with minced meat, chunks of meat, crispy fried pork belly or even seafood.
 What a hamburger is for Western people, is what Pad Kra Pao is for Thai.
-While it’s frying, you add soy and oyster sauce along with chilies, garlic, sugar and Thai holy basil.
+While it’s frying, you add soy and oyster sauce along with chillies, garlic, sugar and finally add the Thai holy basil.
 The dish is served with steamed rice and topped with a Thai fried egg, meaning that one side is super crispy fried, while the top is still soft and the egg yolk that runs over your plate the moment you put your fork in it.
 Pad Kra Pao can literally be found in every Thai restaurant in Thailand and is a dish once you discover it, never can live without it.

 Pad Kra Pao (with crispy pork)